-Students will not be permitted to begin classes until all tuition and fee payments for the first semester have been paid and will not be permitted to begin second semester classes until all tuition and fee payments have been paid.
+Students will not be permitted to begin classes until all tuition and fee payments for the previous semester have been paid.
 In order for seniors to participate in Commencement activities, all financial obligations must have been paid two weeks before graduation day.
-In order for juniors, sophomores and first-year students to participate in Room Draw, all financial obligations must be paid.
 The university policy for all students is that past and current obligations must be paid in full as a precondition to register or reside on campus.